Ground state of one-dimensional fermion-phonon systems: Ergodicity of

 \item[{\rm (ii)}] For each $q\in \mathbb{I}_{\Lambda}$, $\{|e_X\ra\la e_Y|\, :\, X, Y\in \Theta_{\Lambda}(q)\}$ is a CONS of $\THL^{\rm F}(q)$. \item[{\rm (iii)}] $\bigcup_{q\in \mathbb{I}_{\Lambda}}\{|e_X\ra\la e_Y|\, :\, X, Y\in \Theta_{\Lambda}(q)\}$ is a CONS of $\tilde{\mathfrak{H}}_{\Lambda}^{\rm F}$. \end{itemize} \end{lemm}

-\subsection{Lower bound for $e^{-\beta \tilde{H}_{\Lambda}}$}
+\subsection{Lower bound for $e^{-\beta \tilde{H}_{\Lambda}^{\F}}$}

-In the remainder of this section, we continue to employ the expressions in Section \ref{PfSect4}.
-We begin with the following lemma. \begin{lemm} Let $w_0>0$ be the smallest eigenvalue of the matrix $\{W_{i, j}\}_{i, j}$ with $W_{i, j}=W(i+j+1)$.
+In the remaining part of this section, we will continue to use the expressions provided in Section \ref{PfSect4}.
+We start by presenting the following lemma. \begin{lemm} Let $w_0>0$ be the smallest eigenvalue of the matrix $\{W_{i, j}\}_{i, j}$ with $W_{i, j}=W(i+j+1)$.
 Then we have